-The project National Coordinators for the Implementation of the European Agenda for Adult Learning (the EAAL project) in Slovenia is intended for the popularisation of the EAAL’s key messages and educational policy measures at EU and national level.
+The project National Coordinators for the Implementation of the European Agenda for Adult Learning in Slovenia (the so called EAAL project) is intended for the popularisation of the EAAL’s key messages and educational policy measures at EU and national level.
 Above all, it is intended for awareness raising on the importance and omnipresence of adult education and lifelong learning as well as on opportunities available for the adult population.

-In the project period 2017–2019 we supported the implementation of the Upskilling Pathways: new opportunities for adults Recommendation; results are displayed below.
-In the period 2020–2021 some tools and activities (such as the UP e-portal, e-bulletin and others) will be upgraded.
-In addition, six forums on themes discussed at the Future of Learning Forum (Brussels, 2019) will be organized.
-The second strand of activities will be dedicated to the review and technical upgrading of the e-portal on Slovenian adult education provision – Kam po znanje.
-The third set of activities will result into a systematic communication strategy in order to attract and engage end-users at all levels – policy, practice as well as the widest audience, i.e. learners.
+In the project period 2017–2019 we supported the implementation of the Upskilling Pathways: new opportunities for adults Recommendation; results are displayed in the UP e-portal.
+In the period 2020–2021 this portal as well as some other tools and activities (such as the e-bulletin) were upgraded.
+In addition, six EAAL forums on the future of adult learning and education related to current socio-economic trends were organized.
+The second strand of activities was dedicated to the review and technical upgrading of the e-portal on Slovenian adult education provision – Kam po znanje (Where to get knowledge).
+The third set of activities resulted into a systematic communication strategy in order to attract and engage end-users at all levels – policy, practice as well as the widest audience, i.e. learners.